Burning Man festival exodus begins through drying mud

 Rain over the weekend turned the once hard-packed ground to pudding.
 One person died at the event in the Black Rock Desert, authorities said on Sunday, providing few details.
 An investigation is underway.

-The exit is via an unpaved five-mile (8-km) dirt road out to the nearest highway.
+The exit is via an unpaved 8km dirt road out to the nearest highway.
 Photos shared on online sites showed hefty recreational vehicles sunk up to the tire rims in mud, with some using boards under the wheels to help get traction.

-The festival site is located about 15 miles from the nearest town and 110 miles north of Reno.
+The festival site is located about 24km from the nearest town and 177km north of Reno.

 Organizers asked people who could, to delay leaving until Tuesday morning to reduce the traffic.